skluthe/Redcloud/README.md

 2. If you wish to add additional options, select "+ Show advanced options".
 3. Add port mapping, networking options, and volume mapping as you see fit.
 4. Select "Deploy the container".
-5. Portainer will launch the container.
+5. Yacht will launch the container.
 It may take a few minutes if it needs to fetch the image.
 If your server is in a data center, this step will be very fast.
 6. Container should be running :rocket:
-7. Portainer will redirect you to the "Containers" page.
+7. Yacht will redirect you to the "Containers" page.
 From there, you can:
    a.
 View live container logs.
    b.
 Inspect container details (`docker inspect`).
    c.
 View live container stats (memory/cpu/network/processes).
-   d.
-Use a web shell to interact with your container.
-   e.
-Depending on the App Template, use either `bash` or `sh`.
-Choose accordingly from the drop-down menu.

 <p align="center">